EchoIA: Implicit Authentication System Based on User Feedback: Introduction

 The major advantage of implicit authentication (IA) is its transparency, which releases users from the tedious authentication process.
-It is difficult to gather user feedback in a transparent environment, since directly asking users' input will break the transparency.
-Even though we may have user feedback, to successfully pinpoint the best suitable features is also a hard task.
-To this end, we proposed a method that utilizes the correct rate of inputted passwords to find personal features during usage.
+However, it is difficult to gather user feedback in a transparent environment, since directly asking users' input will break the transparency.
+Even though we could have various user feedback, pinpointing the best suitable features is also challenging.
+To this end, we propose a method that utilizes the correct rate of inputted passwords to implicitly collect user feedback and find personal features.
+In implicit authentication, the system will lock the device and deem current users illegitimate when their behavior mismatch legitimate users' historical behavior.
+For legitimate users, they may be locked out due to the misidentification caused by using unsuitable features, but they can input a correct password to unlock the device.
+For illegitimate users, they may also input a correct password to unlock the device after several attempts, but their correct rate of inputted passwords will be lower than legitimate users'.
+EchoIA can utilize the correct rate of inputted passwords to deduce current users' true identities and further adjust feature sets to better match users' behavior.
+The detailed procedure is discussed in Section II.

 This paper makes the following contributions:

 $\bullet$ We proposed EchoIA to find the best suitable features (personal features) for each user by utilizing user feedback.
 EchoIA maintains the transparency of implicit authentication, while can choose personal features for legitimate users based on their recent behavior.